PythonBalkan/PythonBelgrade/docs/source/sponsorship/index.rst

 All the benefits from :ref:`Tier 2 <Tier 2>`, plus the following:

 * Acknowledgment and gratitude from the host at the beginning of each meetup.
-* Opportunity to showcase your company's swag on a dedicated side table during every meetup.
+* We will distribute your company's swag on a dedicated side table during every meetup.
 * Priority consideration for one of your representatives to give a technical and educational talk at 5 out of 10 meetups per year.
 We reserve the right to decline a talk if it primarily serves as a promotional presentation.
 However, we will not interfere with any technical or educational aspects of the talk, allowing the speaker the freedom to share valuable insights.